ULL-ESIT-PL/moo-examples/README.md

 **See [hello.js](hello.js) for a complete example**

-## moo.Keywords as a way to manage wide regexps
+## moo.keywords as a way to manage wide regexps

 ```js
 let lexer = moo.compile({